nf-core/funcscan/docs/output.md

 | `InterPro_ID` | Inferred InterPro IDs if provided by the tool |

 </details>

+**comBGC** is a local module which summarizes the results of the **Biosynthetic Gene Cluster (BGC)** prediction tools (antiSMASH, deepBGC, GECCO) used in the pipeline into one comprehensive summary with standardized headers.

 **Note:** comBGC does not feature hmmer_hmmsearch at the moment.